fortheflops/STELLAE/content/Sides/Vegetable/Broccoli/Broccoli with Fresh Mushrooms LOC.md

 ___

 >[!Note]
->Instructions combined from the base "[[Stir Fried Broccoli UK6| Stir Fried Broccoli]]" recipe and the modification notes for this version
+>Instructions combined from the base "[[Stir Fried Broccoli LOC| Stir Fried Broccoli]]" recipe and the modification notes for this version
 ___
 ![[Handwritten_2025-05-05_092252.webp]]